L2: Empuraan (soundtrack)

-L2: Empuraan (Original Motion Picture Soundtrack) is the soundtrack album composed by Deepak Dev for the 2025 Indian Malayalam-language action thriller film of the same name directed by Prithviraj Sukumaran, starring Mohanlal.
+L2: Empuraan is the soundtrack album composed by Deepak Dev for the 2025 Indian Malayalam-language political gangster action thriller film of the same name directed by Prithviraj Sukumaran, starring Mohanlal.
 The album comprises seven tracks written by Tanishk Nabar, Murali Gopy, Vinayak Sasikumar and Prithviraj himself, with six of them being released as singles.
 The soundtrack was digitally released by Aashirvad Cinemas on 24 April 2025.

 Production

 L2: Empuraan is Deepak Dev's eleventh collaboration with Mohanlal, and third with Prithviraj as a director, after Lucifer (2019) and Bro Daddy (2022).
 Dev mentioned that Prithviraj envisioned a Hollywood-style musical experience, opting for live orchestral recordings and other sophisticated elements, instead of relying on conventional beats produced by high-end keyboards.
 In March 2023, Dev stated that he had commenced work on the music.

 During an interview with Red FM Malayalam, he revealed that the soundtrack would not include an item song, unlike Lucifer.
 He further stated that Mohanlal would feature in a few songs that align with the film's tone.
 He noted that the songs in Empuraan would differ in style from those in its predecessor.
 "There will be a distinct style for Empuraan, and it will be heavier than before.
 Prithviraj and Antony have encouraged a more innovative approach", said Dev, during a conversation with 94.3 Club FM in September 2024.
 The first song had already been completed by that time.
 The tracks "Azrael" and "Sancharame," sung by Usha Uthup and Jakes Bejoy respectively, were recorded in March 2025.

 The song "Empuraane", featuring vocals by Prithviraj's daughter Alankrita Menon Prithviraj, was initially intended to be rendered by an adult female singer.
 However, the emotional intensity of the scene prompted a creative change.
 Upon recognising that the scene called for a child's cry, the team felt that Alankrita's vocals would lend the desired emotional depth.
 Once introduced to the song, she was able to perform it within five minutes.
 Also, Prithviraj's niece, Prarthana Indrajith, contributed her vocals to the film's teaser theme, featuring lyrics penned by Prithviraj himself, marking his debut as a lyricist.